mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 To me:

-Feeling confident that I **won't face punishment or humiliation by my peers** for taking interpersonal risks like **pointing out mistakes, sharing a wild idea, or asking a question I think may be perceived as "dumb"**.
+Feeling confident that I **won't face punishment or humiliation by my colleagues** for taking interpersonal risks like **pointing out mistakes, sharing a wild idea, or asking a question I think may be perceived as "dumb"**.
 :::